VargaJoe/SenseNet-Simple-ReactApp/README.md

 - you create categories in your repository with the type you set in the config (all items with this type will show on the menu)
 - you create your "articles" under the categories
 - category/menu items has these fields:
-- article type has these fields: Lead, Body, Author, Publisher, PublishDate and a sensenet action called as Cover, HxHImg and SOxSOImg (these can be created easily with ImgResizeApplication)
+- article type has these fields: Lead, Body, Author, Publisher, PublishDate and a sensenet actions called as Cover, HxHImg and SOxSOImg to show images (these can be created easily with ImgResizeApplication)

 # How to test